-No-one can force you to try mediation, however, it is likely that it will help you to solve your disagreement.
+No-one can force you to participate in mediation, however, as it is likely that it will help you to solve your disagreement and as you can withdraw at any time it is usually worth trying.

 Will I have to do or agree to anything I do not want to do?